StarvingDogs/PlayLog-PrivacyPolicy/privacy.md

 ## Third-Party Services

-We use a few services to make PlayLog work:
+We use a few services to make Playlog work:

 - **PostHog** - Anonymous analytics (only if you opt in)
   [Their privacy policy:](https://posthog.com/privacy)